Katie10sfeldt/githubTest/javascript.md

 - This particular method will show the value of myVar in the console.

 For both `document.write()` and `console.log` it can perform math functions.

+## Day 11 - Booleans in JavaScript

+Again, this lesson is able to be accomplished in developer tools.

+To assign a value to a variable with a boolean expression:

+1. Type `var <variable name> = true`: This is not a string.
+Strings are surrounded by `""`.
+This is a boolean expression.
+2. I can reassign the value to false by typing `<variable name> = false`.

+To test the boolean expression, I can type into developer a comparison operator:

+- `7 > 5` - This will return true if the program works.
+- `7 < 5` - This will return false if the program works.
+- `7 = 5` - This will return an error.
+The reason is because `=` is an assignment operator.
+To set a number equal to something we must use `==`.
+- `7 == 5`- This wll return true.

+I can check the boolean value of an individual number using the Boolean key word (built in function).

+- `Boolean(7 > 5)` will return `true`
+- Any number will return true, even negative numbers.
+  - The only number that will return false is `0`.
+- If I input a string `Boolean("hello")` will return true, since the string contains something.
+  - If the string is empty `Boolean("")` it will return false, since there is nothing in the string.